blairrorani/blairrorani-old/_posts/2016-3-17-instructional-design-on-a-budget.md

 This week I spoke at the [Australian Instructional Design Conference in Sydney, Australia (iDesignX)](http://idesignx.net.au).

 Here's what I noticed.
-Every time a company presented a case study showing a successful project that looked 'cool' almost without fail the first questions someone asked were:
+Every time a company presented a case study showing a successful project that looked cool almost without fail the first questions someone asked were:

 * What was the budget?
 * What tool did you use to build it?